top of page

 Home: 1:1 Program

-The 1:1 program is ideal for people seeking to develop mindful skills and strategies to communicate effectively, manage emotions and develop confidence.
+The 1:1 program is ideal for anyone seeking to develop mindful skills and strategies to communicate effectively, manage emotions and develop confidence.

 This program is suitable for adults and children over 10 years of age and can be modified for participants with special needs.
 We undertake a one hour assessment for potential clients to establish individual needs and abilities to ensure an appropriate program is provided as well as providing an opportunity to a prospective client to experience some elements of EAL.